If you are looking buy a solar generator, take a look at our list of the best off-grid solar generators on the market today.

-The process first begins with solar panels, otherwise known as photovoltaic panels.
-These solar panels work by allowing photons, or particles of light to knock electrons free, creating a flow of electricity.
+The process begins with solar panels, which have tons of photovoltaic cells.
+These cells allow photons, or particles of light to knock electrons free, creating a flow of electricity.

-In simple terms the solar panels capture the sun’s energy and sends it to the charge controller.
+In simple terms, solar panels capture solar energy from the sun and send it to the charge controller.

 The charge controller then regulates the voltage and current from the solar panels going to the battery.
 This process regulates the electricity and keeps the batteries from overcharging.
 (You should keep in mind you only need a charge controller if you’re using batteries to store the energy.)

 The batteries of the solar generator then store this energy for later use.
 The amount of energy the battery stores determines what devices you can power by it.
 Meaning if you have a large capacity battery you will be able to power larger devices such low power fridges and ACs.